 By just getting up every day an hour earlier and eating lunch at his desk, he was able to focus an hour of his day on learning.

-If you really want to make the change in your life, you’ll find the time.
+So if you really want to make the change in your life and quit your job, you’ll find the time.

 It’s not enough to just know the skill – you’ve got to be a confident, results getting bad ass.
 Otherwise, you’ll never be successful.